andrewpetersondev/ark8-clone/README.md

 - this is the section that users land on
 - use hero.jpeg
 - in order to create a background image that spans the whole width and container height

+## new arrivals

+Todo

+- [] adjust layout so that items are uniform width
+- [] adjust arrows and dots so they appear on hover